openstack/openstack-ansible-ops/skydive/README.md

 ##### OpenStack Integration

 Skydive can be configured to work with OpenStack.
-For this to work a `clouds.yaml` must be present on one of the nodes used within the deployment;
+For this to be enabled, a `clouds.yaml` file must be present on one of the nodes used within the deployment.

+> The default check path for the `clouds.yaml` file is:
+  `$HOME/.config/openstack/clouds.yaml`

-the path is typically to the clouds config is typically `$HOME/.config/openstack/clouds.yaml`.
-The playbooks will use the `clouds.yaml` file to read nessisary credentials used to create a new users and roles to be used with `skydive` and to enable neutron probes within the `skydive` agent.
+The playbooks will use the `clouds.yaml` file to read nessisary credentials used to create a new user and role, which will provide the skydive-agents access to neutron.

 When OpenStack integration is enabled, all authentication will be done through keystone.
-User access to the skydive UI will be restricted to only users that have the skydive role assigned to them.
+User access to the skydive UI will be restricted to only users with the `skydive` role assigned to them.

 All available options for the OpenStack integration can be found in the `defaults/main.yml` file.